bduvenhage/bduvenhage.github.io/_posts/2019-03-31-first-post-with-jekyll.md

 tags: [first post, quickstart]
 ---

 Jekyll is pretty cool.
 I followed the [Quickstart](https://jekyllrb.com/docs/) guide which generates a basic blog site using the minima theme.
 Once you push the source to your `https://github.com/<username>/<username>.github.io` repo, Github Pages will build your site and make it available online at `<username>.github.io`.
-You can see what the site looks like locally before pushing by running `bundle exec jekyll serv` and pointing your browser at `127.0.0.1:4000`.
+You can see what the site looks like locally before pushing by running `bundle exec jekyll serv --drafts` and pointing your browser at `127.0.0.1:4000`.

 To add a new post, one simply pushes a markdown formatted post to the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.md` and includes the necessary front matter.
 Take a look at the [source](https://raw.githubusercontent.com/bduvenhage/bduvenhage.github.io/master/_posts/2019-03-31-first-post-with-jekyll.md) for this post to get an idea of what the front matter looks like.